-In light of Covid-19, the BSBI Trustees have recently decided to cancel all remaining BSBI field meetings for 2020.
-We are really sorry about this but our members’ safety is most important.
-Leaders of BSBI local groups should note that they cannot run events under the BSBI name, and we can't advertise or offer support or insurance for those local group events.
+In light of Covid-19, the BSBI Trustees cancelled all BSBI field meetings after February 2020.
+The safety of members and others is most important.
+Leaders of BSBI local groups were asked to note that they could not run events under the BSBI name, and we couldn't advertise or offer support or insurance for those local group events.

-Hopefully we'll be able to resume field meetings and events as usual in 2021 (assuming government guidance allows).
-In the meantime, if you choose to go out botanising individually or with a few others, we urge you to ensure you follow all current government guidance around social distancing and other Covid-19 prevention measures, as well as more general safe practices for field work.
-If you have any questions, please feel free to get in touch with our Head of Ops.
+Hopefully we'll be able to resume field meetings and events at some stage in 2021, but only when government guidance allows.
+Until restrictions are lifted, all planned events remain provisional.
+The BSBI Trustees continue to closely monitor the situation and will issue advice on changes as promptly as possible.
+In the meantime, if you choose to go out botanising individually or with a few others, you must follow all current government guidance around social distancing and other Covid-19 prevention measures, as well as more general safe practices for field work.
+If you have any questions, please feel free to get in touch with our Hon Gen Sec Steve Gater.

 Information and Resources